andrewnachtigal/Udacity-Data-Engineer/05-project-data-pipelines/README.md

 ![ERD](png/03-er-diagram-star.png)

-Staging Tables
+**Staging Tables**

 ![](../png/03-er-diagram-staging.png?raw=true)
 ![ERD](png/03-er-diagram-staging.png)

+### ETL Implementation Steps

+>  Create fact, dimension and staging tables.
+>  Extract JSON data from S3 and write to staging tables in Redshift
+>  Copy data to star schema fact and dimension tables in using joined data.
+>  Perform data quality test queries.

-### Apache Airflow DAG ETL
+### Apache Airflow DAG

 In Airflow, a DAG – a Directed Acyclic Graph – is a collection of tasks to be run to complete an data pipeline job, organized in a way that reflects their relationships and dependencies.
 A DAG is defined in a Python script, which represents the DAGs structure (tasks and their dependencies) as code.
 The task dependencies for this project are configured such that the graph view follows the flow shown in the image below.

 ![](../png/airflow-etl-dag.png?raw=true)
 ![ERD](png/airflow-etl-dag.png)

-## Dependencies
+## Project Dependencies

 > Apache Airflow Installation
 > AWS Redshift Cluster (S3 permissions)
 > Create Relation Tables in Redshift prior to starting Airflow ETL

-## ETL Process

-> Extract JSON data from S3 and write to staging tables
-> Create Fact and Dimension using joined data
-> Run analytic queries